 Estate Administration takes effect upon the Testator’s death.
 The executorship fee shall be imposed based on the gross asset value of the Testator’s estate (movable and immovable properties).
 Such fees are charged upon the extraction of Grant of Probate which will incur additional legal fees.

-Estate Administration takes effect upon the Testator’s death.
-The administration fee shall be imposed based on the gross asset value of the Testator’s estate (movable and immovable properties).
-Such fees are charged upon the extraction of Letter of Administration which will incur additional legal fees.
-If a Trust Corporation, such as PTB, is appointed, no administrative bond by two Sureties is required.
+Our fees are based on the gross asset value of the deceased’s estate (movable and immovable properties).
+Such fees are charged upon the extraction of the Letter of Administration, which will incur additional legal fees.

 FREQUENTLY ASKED QUESTIONS

 Can I appoint an individual to be the Executor/Trustee of my estate?